Steps for writing a Literary Studies essay

 The first step once you know your essay topic is to brainstorm what you already know about the topic, drawing from your classes and course material.

-Brainstorming can be done however you want to do it - whiteboard, post it notes, images, etc. Our example is a mind map that covers what we about the primary texts (Wuthering Heights and The Tenant of Wildfell Hall) in terms of their narrative structures and what they say about Victorian society.
+Brainstorming can be done however you want to do it - whiteboard, post it notes, images, etc. The following example is a mind map that covers what is currently known about the primary texts (Wuthering Heights and The Tenant of Wildfell Hall) in terms of their narrative structures and what they say about Victorian society.
 Consider the key terms and concepts and how they relate to each other.

 Now consider the topic in terms of your own ideas of the primary source and the knowledge you might not have to answer the question.

 - What do you already know?

 - What do you need to find more about?

 Start to think a little bit deeper.
 Your second brainstorm should have more detail.
 This brainstorm will form the basis of your essay plan and draft.

 When developing your plan, follow these two sub-steps: